SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 Both layout methods should return a layout, for example, instance of `SpBoxLayout` or `SpPanedLayout`.
 These two methods are the preferred way to define layouts.

-Note the possibility to define a class-side accessor e.g. `defaultLayout` will remain for those who prefer it.
+Note the possibility of defining a class-side accessor e.g. `defaultLayout` will remain for those who prefer it.

-This new design reflects the dynamic nature of layouts in Spec2, and the fact that you can compose them using directly presenter instances, not forcing you to declare upfront sub presenters in instance variable and then use their names as it was done in Spec1.0.
+This new design reflects the dynamic nature of layouts in Spec2, and the fact that you can compose them using directly presenter instances, not forcing you to declare upfront sub-presenters in instance variables and then use their names as it was done in Spec1.0.
 It is, however, possible that there are cases where you want a layout "template"... so you still can do it.